awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## Models and Weights

 Models (.ckpt files) must be separately downloaded and are required to run Stable Diffusion.
+The most current model release is v1.4 at this time.

 * 🖊️ [Official Model Card](https://huggingface.co/CompVis/stable-diffusion) - Official Model Card Hugging Face with all versions of the model.
 Download requires sign in and acceptance of terms of service.
 [stable-diffusion-v-1-4-original.chkpt](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) - The latest model from the model card, required to run Stable Diffusion.